tom-seddon/beeblink/docs/fs.md

 To do this, look in the server's folder and find the `volumes` folder.

-Create a new folder there called `newvol`.
-(The folder name on the PC is how you'll refer to it from the BBC.)
+Create a new folder there called `newvol` (the folder name on the PC is how you'll refer to it from the BBC), and create a folder inside it called `0` (this is where the files for drive 0 will go).

 Then on the BBC type `*VOLS` to see the list of available volumes.